magnars/stasis/README.md

 (stasis/export-pages pages target-dir my-config)
 ```

-These will then be available when rendering your page.
+These are then available when rendering your page.

-Finally, there are some Ring middlewares that put values on the
+Finally, some Ring middlewares put values on the request to be used in
-request to be used in rendering.
+rendering.
 This supports that.
 Read on:

 ## But what about stylesheets, images and javascript?